Graphs with unique Grundy dominating sets: Unique L-Grundy domination graphs

-Recall that a vertex may L-footprint itself, in which case it has two different footprinters.
+The maximum length of an L-sequence $S$ in $G$ is the {\em L-Grundy domination number}, $\ggrl(G)$, of $G$, and $\widehat{S}$ is an {\em L-Grundy dominating set}.
+Let $S=(v_1,\ldots ,v_k)$ be an L-sequence.
+We say that for each $i\in [k]$ vertex $v_i$ {\em L-footprints (with respect to $S$)} the vertices in $N[v_i] \setminus \bigcup_{j=1}^{i-1}N(v_j)$, and that $v_i$ is the {\em L-footprinter (with respect to $S$)} of any $u\in N[v_i] \setminus \bigcup_{j=1}^{i-1}N(v_j)$.
+Note that a vertex may be L-footprinted twice, once by itself, and later by one of its neighbors; see also~\cite{bbgkkptv-2017,hs}.
 This fact makes the proof of the next result slightly more involved than the proofs of similar results for other versions of Grundy domination.

 \begin{proposition} If $G$ is a graph and $x$ an arbitrary vertex of $G$, then there exists a $\ggrl(G)$-sequence that contains $x$. \end{proposition} \begin{proof} Let $x$ be an arbitrary vertex of $G$ and let $S=(v_1,\ldots ,v_k)$ be a $\ggrl(G)$-sequence.
 For any $i \in [k]$ we denote by $v_i'$ an arbitrary vertex that is $L$-footprinted by $v_i$.
 If $k=\ggrl(G)=n(G)$ or if $x \in S$, then the statement follows.
 Thus we may assume that $k \leq n(G)-1$ and that $x \notin S$.
 Since $\widehat{S}$ is a (total) dominating set, $x$ has at least one neighbor in $\widehat{S}$.
 Let $v_i \in S$ be the L-footprinter of $x$, with respect to $S$.
 Since $x \notin \widehat{S}$, $v_i \neq x$.
 If $N(x) \subseteq N(v_1) \cup \ldots \cup N(v_i)$, then $S'=(v_1,\ldots , v_{i-1},x,v_i,\ldots , v_k)$ is an L-sequence, as $x$ L-footprints itself, $v_i$ L-footprints $x$, and for any $j > i$, $v_j$ $L$-footprints $v_j'$.
 Since $|S'|=k+1 > \ggrl(G)$ we get a contradiction.
 Thus $N(x) \nsubseteq N(v_1) \cup \ldots \cup N(v_i)$.
 Let $v_j \in \{v_{i+1},v_{i+2},\ldots , v_k\}$ be the last vertex from $S$ that L-footprints a vertex from $N(x)$.
 Let $a \in N(x)$ be a vertex L-footprinted by $v_j$.
 First note that $a \neq v_j$.
 Indeed, if $a=v_j$, then $v_j$ footprints itself, and thus it is also footprinted by $v_{\ell}$ for $\ell > j$, which contradicts the choice of $j$.
 As $a \neq v_j$, $S'=(v_1,\ldots , v_{j-1},x,v_{j+1},\ldots , v_k)$ is an L-sequence ($x$ L-footprints $a$ and for any $\ell > j$, $v_{\ell}$ L-footprints $v_{\ell}'$).
 Since $x \in S'$ and $|S'|=\ggrl(G)$, the proof is complete. \end{proof}